isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A well-designed library expresses intent (what is to be done, rather than just how something is being done) far better than direct use of language features.

 A C++ programmer should know the basics of the standard library, and use it where appropriate.
-Any programmer should know the basics of the foundation libraries of the project being worked on, and use it appropriately.
+Any programmer should know the basics of the foundation libraries of the project being worked on, and use them appropriately.
-Any programmer using these guidelines should know the [Guidelines Support Library](#S-gsl), and use it appropriately.
+Any programmer using these guidelines should know the [guideline support library](#S-gsl), and use it appropriately.

 ##### Example